dymmond/esmerald/docs/en/docs/guides/more-advanced/16-cookies.md

 ## Summary

-- **Accessing Request Cookies:** Use Esmerald's `Cookie` class to extract cookie values from incoming requests.
+- **Accessing Request Cookies:** Use Ravyn's `Cookie` class to extract cookie values from incoming requests.
-- **Setting Response Cookies:** Utilize Esmerald's `Cookie` data structure to define and include cookies in HTTP responses.
+- **Setting Response Cookies:** Utilize Ravyn's `Cookie` data structure to define and include cookies in HTTP responses.
-- **Combining Data Sources:** Esmerald allows combining cookie parameters with other request data types, such as JSON bodies, within endpoint functions.
+- **Combining Data Sources:** Ravyn allows combining cookie parameters with other request data types, such as JSON bodies, within endpoint functions.

-By leveraging Esmerald's cookie handling capabilities, you can effectively manage session data, user preferences, and other stateful information in your web applications.
+By leveraging Ravyn's cookie handling capabilities, you can effectively manage session data, user preferences, and other stateful information in your web applications.